 We all want to make better buying decisions.
 It’s just…well, why is ethical fashion so expensive?
 The answer?
 It’s complicated….

 All consumers are faced with making difficult decisions every day.
-These relate to our needs, budget, preferences – and ethical views, and most of us prioritize what we want and need over how those purchases may impact the planet.
+These relate to our needs, budget, preferences – and ethical views.
+Most of us prioritise what we want and need over how those purchases may impact the planet.

 But why is ethical fashion so expensive?
 It’s not just fashion, either – sustainable and ethical furniture, food and beauty products are also significantly pricier.